jamesots/cobble/README.md

         '/farm/horse': horseRestHandler
     });

-You can create a subclass of RestHandler to make handling REST request easier:
+The rest handlers need to be a subclass of RestHandler:

     class CowRestHandler extends RestHandler {
         onGet(HttpRequest request, HttpResponse response) {